This article shows you some of the most incredibly helpful credit management tips to help get your credit under control.

 - Swagbucks (only USA, UK, Canada, Australia, Ireland residents allowed).
 They pay you to shop, watch videos, search the web, answer quick questions.
 They are among the oldest & have paid $326 million to their members!
 Click here to join Swagbucks.

-- LifePoints (only USA, UK, Australia, Canada, Italy, Germany, Columbia, Argentina, Singapore allowed).
-Join their happy 5,000,000 members to get points that convert to real rewards.
-Get 10 LifePoints free!
-Click to join LifePoints.
+- LifePoints (US, UK, Australia, India, Canada, France, Spain, Italy, Germany, Mexico, Argentina, Columbia, Singapore, HongKong, SouthAfrica allowed).
+Join 5000000 others to get real rewards.
+Get 10 LifePoints FREE!
+Click to join LifePoints

 - MyPoints (only USA and Canada residents allowed).
 They pay you just to watch videos, play games, shop or even just reading your emails.
 They have paid over $236 million to 10+ million of their members since 1996!
 Click here to join MyPoints.